Get Maintouch

 How Maintouch Turns AI Content Into Ranking Assets

 We built Maintouch to solve this problem: AI content that ranks requires context beyond prompts.
+If you're still weighing whether to build this in-house, hire an agency, or use a system like this one, see our comparison of SEO tools vs SEO agencies for startups.

 The system works by ingesting everything that makes your company's content unreplicable.
 Knowledge base about your product.
 Sales call recordings (Read.ai, Grain, Circleback, and Gong) where customers explain their problems in their own words.
 Competitor battle cards that explain why you're better.
 Custom data sources where you can dump proprietary research, testimonials, product directories, anything you want the AI to know that it can't learn from training data.